gabriellavlara/Master-thesis/Experiments/Data curation.md

 2. For each entry in R, collect a set $$H = \{h_{i_{1}}, \dots, h_{ik}\}$$ of human-authored fake news about the same real-world event.

  **Define a proxy for the ground truth**, since a human agent won´t annotate the true *(real-news, fake-claim)* pair.
-The proxy serves as an approximation / closest match to the real news that the person based the fake claim on. [[Questions]]
+The proxy serves as an approximation / closest match to the real news that the person based the fake claim on. [[Questions & Meeting reports]]

 Posts must follow the criteria (t.b.d):
 	- written in English